 - Producers incur less cost using BioPRYN compared to rectal palpation by a veterinarian, and much less cost than ultrasound.

-- Blood testing allows producers to diagnose pregnancy at least seven days sooner than rectal palpation, with no risk of damaging the fetus.
+- Blood testing allows producers to diagnose pregnancy at least 7 days sooner than rectal palpation, with no risk of damaging the fetus.

 - Cows diagnosed open can then be re-bred sooner, resulting in tighter calving intervals, more calves born per year, and higher lifetime milk production (because cows achieve peak milk more often).

-- The test is more convenient to dairies because on-farm personnel can draw and ship blood samples, rather than working around a veterinarianŐs schedule.
+- The test is more convenient to dairies because on-farm personnel can draw samples without locking up cows or waiting for the veterinarian to show upl and ship blood samples,

 - Eliminating rectal palpation also frees up the veterinarian to concentrate on higher-level issues with the dairy's management team.